mehr-it/lara-sqs-ext/README.md

 ### Automatically set visibility timeout to job timeout

 If your jobs have a timeout, the SQS messages should be invisible to other subscribers exactly the same time.
-Unfortunately laravel does not set it automatically.
+Unfortunately Laravel does not set it automatically.

 However **SqsExtJob automatically sets the visibility timeout of the SQS messages to the job timeout** if a timeout is specified.